Photography BA (Hons)

 This module introduces processes of digital photographic image manipulation and management (such as Adobe Photoshop), together with associated research related to appropriation and debates on concepts of truth and reality, and photographic truth.
 Students will develop and explore technical skills and associated cognitive skills to formulate and realise responses to given thematic assignments.
 Students will gain understanding of the cultural resonances and legal obligations inherent within contemporary photographic practices.

 This module introduces concepts and processes of still photographic and digital imagery, together with associated research, selection and evaluation techniques that can support studio and location practice.
 This is a practice led module using traditional and digital technologies.
 During your study time you will work with a range of photographic media as well as develop a broad range of photographic craft skills both in the studio and on location.
 Both film and digital camera workshops are essential to this module.
 There will be basic introduction sessions to all key equipment, materials and techniques for both film and digital photography, including the safe and effective use of dark rooms and specialist equipment such as lighting technologies.
-Effective time management is a key element of your work.
+A particular emphasis will be on safe and competent use of workshops and equipment.
+Ambient and studio light sources will be explored, for technical and aesthetics purposes.
 The module also introduces you to various genres and practitioners of photography and you will also learn to optimise edit and select your images.
 Students will develop and explore technical skills and the associated cognitive skills to formulate and realise responses to given thematic briefs.
-A particular emphasis will be on safe and competent use of workshops and equipment.
-Ambient and studio light sources will be explored and an awareness and control of those will be taught for technical and aesthetics purposes.
+Effective time management is a key element of your work.

 Photography: Applications and Cultures